Okapi-san/ChIP-Pipeline/README.md

 }
 ```
 ## creating_experiment_files()
 Next, the Pipeline creates a separate file for each SRX-ID present in the mainfile and proceeds to extract each read for a given SRX-ID into the respective file.
 This allows the user to work with a subset of experiments, which is more ressource effective than extracting the relevant reads from the mainfile.
+Furthermore, most external analysis tools require input files to be experiment-specific.

 ```r
                +----------->  SRX19382